mnberthe/aws-solutions-architect-associate-notes/README.md

     - Source IP address

 - __Network Load Balancer (NLB)__
-  - Operates at Layer 4 (TCP, UDP)
+  - Operates at Layer 4 (TCP, UDP, TLS over TCP)
   - Can handle millions of request per seconds (extreme performance)
   - Lower latency ~ 100 ms (vs 400 ms for ALB
-  - __1 static public IP per AZ (vs a static hostname for CLB & ALB)__
+  - __1 static public IP per AZ__
-  - Health Checks support the TCP, HTTP and HTTPS Protocols
+  - Health Checks support the __TCP, HTTP and HTTPS Protocols__
   - __No security groups can be attached to NLBs__.
 Since they operate on layer 4, they cannot see the data available at layer 7.
 They just forward the   incoming traffic to the right target group as if those requests were directly coming from client.
 So, the attached instances must __allow TCP traffic     on port 80 from anywhere__.
-  - Within a target group, NLB can send traffic to
+  - Within a __target group, NLB can send traffic to__
     - EC2 instances
-    - IP addresses
+    - IP addresses( must be private IPs)
     - Application Load Balancer (ALB)

 - __Gateway Load Balancer (GWLB)__
-  - Operates at layer 3 (Network layer) - IP Protocol
+  - Operates at layer 3 (Network layer) - IP packets
+  - Used when you want to inspect, analyze the traffic at network level before coming to your ELB or EC2 etc
-  - Used to route requests to a fleet of 3rd party virtual appliances like Firewalls, Intrusion Detection and Prevention Systems (IDPS), etc.
+  - Used to route requests to a __fleet of 3rd party virtual appliances__ like Firewalls, Intrusion Detection and Prevention Systems (IDPS), etc.
+  - Then after inspection by the 3rd Party route back the traffic to your instances or ELB
+  - target :
+    - EC2 instances
+    - IP adresses(must be private)

 - __Sticky Sessions (Session Affinity)__
-  - Requests coming from a client is always redirected to the same instance based on a cookie After the cookie expires, the requests coming from the same user might be redirected to another instance
+  - Requests coming from a client is always redirected to the same instance based on a cookie After the cookie expires, the requests coming from the same user might be redirected to __another instance__

   - __Only supported by CLB & ALB__ because the cookie can be seen at layer 7
   - Used to ensure the user doesn’t lose his session data, like login or cart info, while navigating between web pages.
   - Stickiness may cause load imbalance
   - Cookies could be:
-    - Application-based (TTL defined by the application)
+    - __Application-based (TTL defined by the application)__
-    - Load Balancer generated (TTL defined by the load balancer)
+    - __Load Balancer generated (TTL defined by the load balancer)__
   - ELB reserved cookie names (should not be used):
     - AWSALB
     - AWSALBAPP